FDA backs Pfizer COVID-19 boosters for seniors, high-risk - KESQ

 The World Health Organization and other global health advocates are opposed to wealthy nations dispensing a third round of shots when poor countries don’t have enough vaccine for their first doses.
 And many independent scientists say that the vaccines continue to perform well against the worst effects of COVID-19 and that their ability to curb the overall trajectory of the epidemic is uncertain.

 U.S. regulators will decide at a later date on boosters for people who have received the Moderna or Johnson & Johnson vaccines.
-They indicated the Pfizer shots would not be recommended for people who got a different brand of vaccine initially.
+If Pfizer boosters are authorized this week, U.S. regulators indicated the shots would not be recommended for people who got a different brand of vaccine initially.

 The across-the-board rollout of boosters proposed by the White House was supposed to have begun this week.
 Some questioned whether President Joe Biden had gotten ahead of the science by announcing his plans before government regulators had reached any conclusions.